-- i. substantially all of the tangible property owned or leased is "qualified opportunity zone business property"; - ii. at least 50% of the gross income is derived from the active conduct of a qualified business within a QOZ; - iii. a substantial portion of the intangible property must be used in the active conduct of a qualified business within a QOZ; - iv. has less than 5% nonqualified financial property; and - v. is not a golf course, country club, massage parlor, hot tub facility, suntan facility, gambling facility, or package store.
+- i. substantially all of the tangible property owned or leased is "qualified opportunity zone business property"; - ii. at least 50% of the gross income is derived from the active conduct of a qualified business within a Qualified Opportunity Zone; - iii. a substantial portion of the intangible property must be used in the active conduct of a qualified business within a Qualified Opportunity Zone; - iv. has less than 5% nonqualified financial property; and - v. is not a golf course, country club, massage parlor, hot tub facility, suntan facility, racetrack or other gambling facility, or a store the principal business of which is the sale of alcoholic beverages for consumption off premises.